Growing Ethical Little Ones

 Director, Middle Grades Ethics Project

-We all desire to raise our kids to be truthful, fair, and honest.
+We all desire to raise our kids to be truthful, fair, kind, happy...
 Greg Richards's long research provides eight specific insights for you to ponder.

 1. Developing Critical Thinking Skills - We need to create around our young people a culture—or perhaps more accurately—a counter-culture that stimulates conversation and learning on ethics and character.
 As in any endeavor, there is a common vocabulary that enables parents, kids, and educators to communicate—words like right, wrong, good, evil, core value, dilemma, character, ethics.
 Our kids need parents and other significant adults in their lives who take the time to share from their hearts what they believe and cherish and why.
 Kids need a way to think critically about the messages that bombard them from so many media and choose which messages are consistent with their core values.

 2. Teachable Moments - We need confident parents and other adult guides and mentors who do not shrink from the opportunity to speak up in the face of wrong or disrespect or injustice and see as teachable moments when kids treat others in cruel or disrespectful ways.
 We also need to extoll acts of kindness and service to others that inspire us all to be better citizens.